microsoft/pxt/docs/csp.md

 * Are there professional development opportunities or other training available for this curriculum?

->The professional development workshops for the 2021-2022 academic year have concluded.
-However, we will publish the schedule for Summer 2022 workshops in the Spring.
+>Free, online 4-day professional development workshops are held every summer to support this curriculum.
+The dates for the Summer workshops are published in the Spring.
 Join the [Microsoft MakeCode AP CSP Forum](https://forum.makecode.com/c/ap-cs-principles/23) to be notified of the upcoming workshops.

 * What is included in the curriculum?